dskahill/writing-proficiency-classification/README.md

   - Contents of the Notebooks:
       * Extract-OneStopEnglish: This notebook converts the raw data from the OneStopEnglish Corpus into a structured format.
       * Extract_EFCAMDAT_XML_to_CSV: This notebook extracties data from the EFCAMDAT dataset, originally in XML format into CSV format followed by some feature engineering and brief EDA.

-## Misc
-  - The Misc folder contains various Jupyter notebooks used as a sandbox for testing and refining our feature extraction and modeling processes.
-Feel free to disregard these files.

 ## Model-Notebooks
   - The Model-Notebooks folder contains Jupyter notebooks dedicated to building, training, and evaluating various transformer models on the OneStopEnglish and EFCAMDAT data.
   - Contents of Notebooks: